Miatta Fahnbulleh

-Miatta Nema Fahnbulleh (born 29 September 1979) is a British politician and economist.
-A member of Labour Co-op, she was elected as Member of Parliament (MP) for Peckham in the 2024 general election.
+Miatta Nema Fahnbulleh (born 29 September 1979) is a British-Liberian politician and economist who has served as Secretary of State for Energy Security and Net Zero since July 2026.
+As a member of the Labour and Co-operative Party, she was elected as Member of Parliament (MP) for Peckham in the 2024 general election.
 She is considered to belong to the soft left of the Labour Party.

-She has served as a Parliamentary Under-Secretary of State in the Ministry of Housing, Communities and Local Government since 2025.
+Fahnbulleh previously served as a Parliamentary Under-Secretary of State in the Ministry of Housing, Communities and Local Government from 2025 to 2026.

 Early life and education

-Fahnbulleh was born in Liberia to a Liberian father and a Sierra Leonean mother and has a brother, Gamal.
+Fahnbulleh was born on 29 September 1979 in Liberia.
+She is a daughter of Henry Boimah Fahnbulleh, a former Foreign Minister of Liberia; her mother is from Sierra Leone.
+She was named after her aunt, the singer Miatta Fahnbulleh.
+She has a brother, Gamal.
 At the onset of the First Liberian Civil War in 1986 the family fled to England, where they applied for asylum.

 Fahnbulleh attended Beechwood Sacred Heart School, an independent school in Tunbridge Wells.
-After studying at Lincoln College, Oxford, she graduated in 2000 with a Bachelor of Arts degree in philosophy, politics and economics and obtained a PhD degree in Economic Development in 2005 from the London School of Economics.
+After studying philosophy, politics and economics at Lincoln College, Oxford, she graduated from the University of Oxford with a Bachelor of Arts (BA) degree in 2000.
+She obtained a Doctor of Philosophy (PhD) degree in economic development in 2005 from the London School of Economics.
 Fahnbulleh wrote her thesis on the adoption of and success of industrial policy in Ghana and Kenya.

 Early career

 Fahnbulleh was the Head of Cities in the policy unit at the Cabinet Office from 2011 to 2013; the director of policy and research at the IPPR from December 2016 to November 2017; and the Chief Executive of the New Economics Foundation between November 2017 and December 2023.
 She was also a Policy Fellow at the think tank Labour Together.

 On 22 May 2022, Fahnbulleh was a recipient of the MotheRED grant, which provides funding for mothers to stand as parliamentary candidates for the Labour Party.
 In September 2022, Fahnbulleh announced that she was standing to be the prospective parliamentary candidate in Camberwell and Peckham at the next general election.
-On 19 November 2022, she was selected by local Labour Party members as the candidate to succeed Harriet Harman, who stood down after 40 years as an MP.
+On 19 November 2022, she was selected by local Labour Party members as the candidate to succeed Harriet Harman, who stood down after 40 years.

 While still a Parliamentary candidate, in June 2024 the New Statesman named Fahnbulleh 47th in The Left Power List 2024, the magazine's "guide to the 50 most influential people in progressive politics", describing her as "a natural candidate to join the front bench".

 Fahnbulleh has been a regular panellist on the BBC television programme Question Time.